 The risk of returning to play too early is that almost always this will end up extending the period of time out, prolonging the disability associated with turf toe.

 Wearing stiffer shoes can aid in the prevention of turf toe.
-Often the injury occurs in athletes wearing flexible soccer boots that allow the foot bend too far forward.
-Wearing shoes with better support and shoes stiffer in the forefoot area help keep the big toe joint from suffering excessive forces and bending too far with pushing off activities when running or jumping.
+Often the injury occurs in athletes wearing ultralight and flexible soccer boots that allow the foot bend “too far”.
+Wearing shoes with better support and shoes stiffer in the forefoot area helps support the big toe joint somewhat protecting it from suffering excessive forces and bending too far with pushing off activities when running or jumping.

 Disclaimer: Sydney Physio Clinic does not endorse any treatments, procedures, products mentioned.
 This information is provided as an educational service and is not intended to serve as medical advice.
-Anyone seeking specific orthopaedic advice or assistance on Turf Toe Q & A should consult his or her general practitioner or physiotherapist or otherwise appropriately skilled practitioner.
+Anyone seeking specific orthopaedic advice or assistance on Turf Toe Injury Q & A should consult his or her general practitioner or physiotherapist or otherwise appropriately skilled practitioner.